CumulusNetworks/docs/content/cumulus-netq-413/Manage-Events-and-Notifications/Monitor-WJH-Events.md

    {{<figure src="/images/netq/wjh-large-450.png" alt="expanded what just happened card displaying devices with the most drops" width="700">}}

 Expand the card to its largest size to open the WJH dashboard.
-From here, you can create, save, and apply filters {{<link title="Monitor Events/#create-event-filters" text="create, save, and apply filters">}} to show a subset of events.
+From here, you can {{<link title="Monitor Events/#create-event-filters" text="create, save, and apply filters">}} to show a subset of events.

    {{<figure src="/images/netq/wjh-fullscreen-450.png" alt="fully expanded what just happened card with detailed drop information" width="1000">}}